 Filling Out FAFSA for Divorced Parents

 The federal government treats divorced parents differently than parents who are married.
-Understanding the requirements for the financial information required by the FAFSA and the process of filing the form could help students improve their chances of receiving federal student aid and potentially lowering the amount of student loans they need to obtain a degree.
+Understanding the requirements for the financial information required by the FAFSA could help students improve their chances of receiving federal student aid and potentially lowering the amount of student loans they need to obtain a degree.

-Continue reading for more information on why filling out the FAFSA for divorced parents can be more confusing to navigate.
+Continue reading for more information on filling out the FAFSA if your parents are divorced or separated.

 What Complicates FAFSA for Divorced Parents?